 We get it.
 We’re all humans here (except Ryan Gosling, we can all unanimously agree he’s a God).
 We all fight dirty.
 To get your point across, you’re bound to raise your voice on some occasion or the other.
 It happens.

-In a healthy relationship, however, what’s important is that conflict resolution techniques deployed are often a lot more effective at undoing any damage a few harsh words might’ve done.
+In a healthy relationship, however, what’s important is that the conflict resolution techniques deployed are often a lot more effective at undoing any damage a few harsh words might’ve done.
 So the next time the “perfect” couple says they never fight, you know they’re full of it.

 5. Trust and respect